Recommendations: Power Up Your Analytics Skillset with Tableau Public

 Extra tip: If you check out the hashtags above on LinkedIn, Twitter, or other social media, you will find the vizzes created by Tableau users worldwide for these challenges.

 • You may create a viz directly on your profile via the Create a Viz function.
-Alternatively, you may download the desktop app for free via Create (top-left) > Download Tableau Desktop Public Education.
+Alternatively, you may download the desktop app for free via Create (top-left navigation tab of the webpage) > Download Tableau Desktop Public Education.

 • You may leverage sample datasets in diverse topics and data sizes for practice or upload any data table under 15 million rows of your choice.